isomerpages/moe-rulangpri/_general-information/For Parents/Forms for Parents.md

 <p></p>
 </li>
 <li>
-<p>Thus, in the selection of Parent Volunteers, <u>greater consideration will be given to parents of Singapore Citizen children who live within 1 km from the school from the time of registration.</u> This
+<p>Thus, in the selection of Parent Volunteers, greater consideration will
-is in view of balloting, if necessary, under Phase 2B, where citizenship and home-school distance are considered.</p>
+be given to parents of Singapore Citizen children who live within 1 km from the school from the time of registration.
+This is in view of balloting, if necessary, under Phase 2B, where citizenship and home-school distance are considered.</p>
 </li>
 <li>
 <p>Based on the past few years’ data, <u>we typically accept no more than 12 parent volunteers each year.</u> This